modelscope/facechain/facechain_animate/resources/MagicAnimate/installation_for_magic_animate.md

 ## 2. Install Dependencies

-You will need to install the following additional python dependencies:
+You will need to install the following additional python dependencies.
+First go to the base folder of this project first: `cd /path/to/facechain/`, and then:

 ```
 pip install -r facechain_animate/magicanimate/requirements.txt
 pip install -r facechain_animate/magicanimate/requirements_additional.txt